Customer Notice on Coronavirus-related DisruptionsLast update: Mar 12th · 10:58 UTC (2020-04-05 08:11 UTC)

 Expected Disruptions in the EU

 Currently there are no disruptions to production or logistics in our European facilities.
-However, we expect this to change within the next few days.
+However, we expect this to change.
 We will keep customers with outstanding orders informed if complications arise.
+In anticipation of EU-wide shutdowns, we advise all European customers to place orders well before the usual just-in-time planning dates.

 China Production and Logistics Impact

 As a result of disruptions in China, product shipments from the country scheduled for March and April 2020 are currently affected and will be delayed.
 Production in Germany and the United States may be delayed due to supply chain disruptions regarding raw materials.
-Most of Kautschuk-Group's Chinese production facilities and local logistics facilities are currently closed as ordered by the local government, and will remain offline until further notice in order to protect workers' safety and limit the spread of the epidemic.
-The situation is evolving and we are monitoring it closely.
+Most of Kautschuk-Group's Chinese production facilities are back online or are scheduled to resume production by the end of March.
+We expect the situation in China to normalize within the next weeks.

 JEC Paris 2020 Postponed